 Icons are a way to provide a more unique, branded experience for your Android and Amazon app.
-Note that iOS doesn't support custom icons, as it uses the app icon for all notifications.

 You may add a default icon that appears with every notification you send, or you may add icons to just certain types of notifications.
 The below tutorial shows you how to do both.

 Android supports both Small and Large Notification Icons.

 The small icon is displayed on the top status bar as well as the notification itself.
 By default OneSignal will show a bell icon, however we recommend you customize this so subscribers recognize it's a notification from your app.
 Note that Android only uses the alpha channel for the icon.
 It will display monochrome in the status bar but an accent color can be applied to the left side of the notification itself.

 The large notification icon will show up to the left of the notification text on Android 4.0.3 - 6.0 devices, and shows on the right for Android 7.0+ devices.
 If you do not set a large icon, the small icon will be used instead.
 OneSignal will auto scale large notification icons for you to prevent the icon from being cropped.
 The recommended size of the large icon is

 We strongly recommend adding default icons to every Android and Amazon app.

 You must add each image with listed size and alpha transparency.

 For help generating images with alpha transparency, see this clipart link for examples in the Android Asset Studio.